eshan1925/Eventour/README.md

     * `package.json`: This files includes the dependencies requied for the website.

 ##  Features of the App
-1️⃣ Implementing **SAWO Labs** API for User Signup-authentication.
+1️⃣ Implementing **SAWO Labs** API for User Signup-authentication. <br>
-2️⃣ We used **Twilio**  for sending the confirmation of the order to the user and the business associate through SMS.
+2️⃣ We used **Twilio**  for sending the confirmation of the order to the user and the business associate through SMS.<br>
-3️⃣ Integrating **Storyblok** *content management* API to fetch data for our website.
+3️⃣ Integrating **Storyblok** *content management* API to fetch data for our website.<br>
-4️⃣  Used **Google Cloud** service in our application for enabling the google sheets API and generating the credentials( json key ) to access Google sheets.
+4️⃣  Used **Google Cloud** service in our application for enabling the google sheets API and generating the credentials( json key ) to access Google sheets.<br>
-5️⃣ Using Google sheets as database to store and fetch the data.
+5️⃣ Using Google sheets as database to store and fetch the data.<br>